ThoughtWire/hazelcast-locks/README.md

 # Distributed Multiple Readers/Single Writer Locks using Hazelcast

-This library uses Hazelcast's distributed data structures to create two java.util.concurrent.locks.ReadWriteLock implementations.
-DistributedReadWriteLock is not reentrant.
+This library uses Hazelcast's distributed data structures to create a java.util.concurrent.locks.ReadWriteLock implementation.
 DistributedReentrantReadWriteLock is strongly reentrant (holders of write locks can acquire additional read locks.)

 A running Hazelcast cluster is required.
-The integration tests in the test folder demonstrate a simplistic way to create a usable cluster of two nodes on localhost, but you can use any method you wish.
+The tests in the test folder demonstrate a simplistic way to create a usable cluster of two nodes on localhost, but you can use any method you wish.

 ## Usage